balaji1974/spring-functions/README.md

 ### Google Adapter - gcp-adapter

-### [At present GCP has a bug which is not solved as of date and hence Spring boot 3.1.X only works and any version above 3.2.x does not work until date of this upload]
+### [At present GCP has a bug which is not solved as of date of uploading this example and hence Spring boot 3.1.X only works and any version above 3.2.x does not work]
 Ref link: https://github.com/spring-cloud/spring-cloud-function/issues/1085

 ```xml